Sitefinity-SDK/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 ```

 **Note:**
-[FixtureSetUp] and [FixtureTearDown] are executed with the user that is set in the app.config or Site setting for the client application.
+[FixtureSetUp] and [FixtureTearDown] are executed with the user account that is set in the app.config or Site setting for the client application.
 [SetUp] and [TearDown] are executed with the user you have set in the AuthenticateAttribute.
 If it is not set, then they are executed with the same user set in the app.config for the cmd runner or Site Settings section for the Client Application.

 ### Using Integration Tests Client Application Runner

-After openning the Client Application - you will be prompted to enter the url of the website and the credentials for the Back end.
-When entering your credentials you can specify a membership provider by selecting the _Use membership provider_ checkbox.
-For example, you can authenticate with users from a _LDAP_ prvovider.
-If the Membership provider is left blank the default one will be used to authenticate the user.
-You can use The Site Settings button to explicitly open the dialog and change your settings ( Located in the bottom right corner of the application).
+After opening the Client Application - you will be prompted to enter the URL of the website and the credentials for the Back end.
+When entering your credentials, you can specify a membership provider by selecting the _Use membership provider_ checkbox.
+For example, you can authenticate with users from an _LDAP_ provider.
+If the Membership provider is left blank, the default one will be used to authenticate the user.
+You can use the Site Settings button to explicitly open the dialog and change your settings ( Located in the bottom right corner of the application).

-**Before you run the tests you should be logged out of the website.**
+**Important!
+Before you run the tests, ensure that you are logged out of the website.**

 You can also use the **Telerik.WebTestRunner.Client.exe.config** or **App.Config** that is part of the  Telerik.WebTestRunner.Client project to edit credentials and url settings:
 Example: